EOS RM/R7 camera rumours

 How does the Canon APS-C range of DSLRs and lenses move to mirrorless?

-The EOS Rm is our info page for all EOS R APS-C rumours.
+The EOS Rm or R7 (or any other name that gets suggested) is our info page for all EOS R APS-C rumours.

 Any info we do find will appear here.

 See also our main EOS R rumours page

 There are around a thousand free articles and reviews on the site - thanks to everyone who helps support it.

 We appreciate any purchases you make through our partners such as B&H which help us sustain the site.

 There are around a thousand free articles and reviews on the site - thanks to everyone who helps support it.
 We appreciate any purchases you make through our partners such as B&H which help us sustain the site.